 Questions about campus life

-Will there be student employment opportunities in the fall?
+Will there be student employment opportunities in the spring?

 Graduate students who have been brought on as GAs and TAs will continue to work under the terms of their agreement letters relevant to COVID-19.

 Packard Library will be open to students by appointment during the spring semester Monday–Friday,11 a.m.–5 p.m. to pick up materials, browse the collection, and seek assistance, but it will not be open as a study space.
 Contactless pickup and dropoff of library materials also will be available on campus and at many OhioLink institutions.

 Details are still being finalized about Beeler Gallery for the spring.
 More information will be announced prior to the start of spring semester.

 What will student organizations look like for spring?